I was thumbing through a cookbook when this recipe for Butterscotch Cookies caught my eye. I had to try them!

 Dark brown sugar is important to the butterscotch flavor of these cookies.
 However, light brown will work if you don't have or can't find dark brown sugar.

-Powdered milk isn't an ingredient that everyone has in their cupboards, and so I tried omitting it.
+Powdered milk (affiliate link) isn't an ingredient that everyone has in their cupboards, and so I tried omitting it.
 The recipe works without it, but the cookies are richer and tastier if you add powdered milk.
 (If you use shortening, you probably need the powdered milk for flavor.)
 I've always used nonfat powdered milk because it's easy to find in grocery stores; Target also carries it, at least seasonally.
 The recipe doesn't use much; finish off the rest by making Hot Cocoa Mix.

 I've added a mix of pecans and walnuts in a pinch when I've run out of pecans.